inoxlang/inox/docs/language-reference/binary-operations.md

 ---

-# substrof
+# Substrof

 The `substrof` operator is defined for string-like and bytes-like values, the two interfaces can be mixed.

 ```
 ("A" substrof "AB")